 At the same time, I feel guilty for not dating.
 I feel as if I’m letting Paul down.
 I feel as if he would be telling me to stop being alone and lonely – and start finding someone new to love.

 But I don’t want to try online dating again.
-And I haven’t had luck with asking friends to introduce me to (decent) single guys.
+And I haven’t had luck asking friends to introduce me to (decent) single guys.
 And I don’t have the kind of social life that puts me in a position to meet new people – let alone single guys.

 So how does a woman in her very late 30s find a man when she doesn’t have a social life and doesn’t want to find someone online?
 And do I really need to find someone?
 Is it possible to just live the rest of my life alone?